 1. The Introduction of the Robert Haillet (1965)

-Who has invented the white leather sneaker?
+Who has invented white leather sneakers?
 This one goes to adidas.
 Previous court shoes were great and iconic, but they weren’t leather shoes.
 Converse’s Chuck Taylor in basketball, or Jack Purcell in badminton, they were canvas shoes.
 It was Adi’s son Horst Dassler, who decided that tennis needed a sturdy and performance-oriented leather sneaker.
 The French player Robert Haillet’s signature shoe, first released in 1965, was just that.
 It provided a great backstop for movements and changed tennis shoes forever.
 And when he retired in 1971, adidas was looking for a new poster boy – which they found in Pasadena-born Stan Smith.
 Which means, the Stan Smith is originally the Robert Haillet.

 2. Stan Smith (the shoe) returning after its sabbatical (2014)